 Saturday and Sunday (free) digging with the team

-A free PDF copy of “Archaeology” 3rd Edition will be given to participants.
+A free PDF copy of ‘Archaeology’ (3rd Edition) will be given to participants.
 Cost for the course is £100 if membership is taken out at the time of booking.
-Non-members £175.
+Non-members £125.
+Certificate of Attendance.
 The day starts at 10am and finishes at 4.30pm.
-For camping nearby see ‘accomodation’ on www.kafs.co.uk.
+For directions to the Field School see ‘Where’ on www.kafts.co.uk and for camping nearby see ‘Accommodation’ on www.kafs.co.uk.

-September 3rd to 11th 2016.
-Investigation of Prehistoric features at Hollingbourne in Kent
+4-17 September 2017: Investigation of prehistoric features at Hollingbourne in Kent

 An opportunity to participate in excavating and recording prehistoric features in the landscape.
-The week is to be spent in excavating Bronze and Iron Age features located with aerial photography and Geophysical survey.
-Cost is £10 a day with membership
+The week is to be spent in excavating Bronze and Iron Age features located with aerial photography and geophysical survey.
+Cost is £10 a day for non-members, members free.